isabella232/katacoda-scenarios-8/quick-wins-lab-1/step1.md

 `docker exec -it scyllaU cqlsh`{{execute}}

+Notice that if you run cqlsh before the cluster is ready you'll get a connection error.
+In that case wait for a few more seconds until the cluster is up and try again.

 The CQL Shell allows us to run Cassandra Query Language commands on Scylla, as we will see in the next part.